owliehq/neatsio/docs/1.x.x/concepts/endpoints.md

 Your endpoints are settled to the specified path when you call `app.use` (default: root path `/`).

-Each model have a specific path, based on the path of the express router on which you apply Neatsio's routes.
-Then, Model's name is lowercased and pluralized.
+Each model have a specific path, based on the path of express router on which you apply Neatsio's routes.
+The model's name is lowercased and pluralized.

 For example:
 - `User` model becomes `users`
 - `City` model becomes `cities`

-With this established, we can build our endpoints.
-Continue with this example:
+Keeping this in mind, we can build our endpoints :

-We register the neatsio routes at `/api` path, and we have 3 models named  `User`, `Car` and `City`.
-3 main endpoints are now available:
+Register the neatsio routes at `/api` path, and creating 3 models named  `User`, `Car` and `City` lead to 3 available main endpoints:

 - `/api/users`
 - `/api/cars`